micah-trp/Crowdfunding_ETL/README.md

 ## Data Visualisation Monash Boot Camp.
 Crowdfunding_ETL Project 2 Group 10.
-## Contributors: Micah Raquena, Graham Meadon, Richard Soos
+### Contributors: Micah Raquena-Pequeno, Graham Meadon, Richard Soos

-## Project Technology: This project is written in Python with Pandas extensions to receive xlsx data.
+### Project Technology: This project is written in Python with Pandas extensions to receive xlsx data.
-##                     The final data relationships have been shown in Postgres Database.
+###                     The final data relationships have been shown in Postgres Database.

 ## Project Aim: To convert flat files from 2 xlsx data sheets into a relational database using ETL techniques.

 ## Project Concept:
-###Crowdfunding data has been supplied,  listed by company, with their support backers,
+### Crowdfunding data has been supplied,  listed by company, with their support backers,
 ### contributions towards financial goal, dates of campaign start and close and campaign status.
 A further
 ### contacts data sheet was supplied of business/campaign owner.
 The data is not normalised as so far the
 ### categories are by category_id/subcategory_id.
 By creating an index for each unique category_id  and